Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning

-The proposed obstacle avoidance technique uses a quadtree and cost function to generate smooth and continuous trajectories around obstacles and provide quick chaotic path planning capabilities in environments varying in size, shape, and obstacle density.
+The proposed dynamic of trajectory point generation and obstacle avoidance uses a quadtree and cost function to maintain continuous motion (with reduced disruptions/ deviations) while avoiding obstacles and provide quick chaotic path planning capabilities in environments varying in size, shape, and obstacle density.
 Our work creates this quadtree from descritized map data to quickly access occupancy-grid map coordinates representing free space.
-Conceptually, our technique works as follows: (1) The corresponding $PDA$ index value ($ind$) of the trajectory point ($tp$) is calculated and evaluated in the $PDA$ to check its probability value.
+Conceptually, the dynamic works as follows: (1) The Runge-Kutta fourth-order (RK4) method produces a trajectory point ($tp$).
+(2) The corresponding $PDA$ index value ($ind$) of the $tp$ is calculated and evaluated in the $PDA$ to check its probability value.
 Probability values $\ne$ 0 are deemed non-viable.
-(2) Cells representing free space within some radius ($r$) of a non-viable $tp$ are accessed from the quadtree (via querying \cite{Quadtrees}).
-It should be noted that the $r$ value is chosen based on the $res$ of the occupancy-grid map.
+(3) Cells representing free space within some radius ($r$) of a non-viable $tp$ are accessed from the quadtree (via querying \cite{Quadtrees}).
+It should be noted that the $r$ value is chosen based on the resolution ($res$) of the occupancy-grid map.
 The $res$ for all simulations and tests is 0.05 meters per pixel.
-The tested maximum $r$ value of 19 cell lengths value does not reduce computation speed.
-(3) Each coordinate is evaluated using a cost function to determine a favorable replacement coordinate.
-(4) A replacement coordinate is set as the new $tp$.
-In scenarios where there are no free cells in the immediate vicinity of a non-viable $tp$ for replacement, additional processes are carried out to generate a viable $tp$.
-This case, as well as other special scenarios, will be further discussed in section \ref{sec:Algorithm workflow}.
-Quick access to cell information is critical for fast computation, allowing these steps to take place within a sufficiently short time frame, which is essential for achieving obstacle avoidance without the need to stop motion.
-General smoothness of the trajectory is maintained as the ROS navigation stack sets the robot to these favorable coordinates.
-It should be noted that the ROS navigation stack sets the next successive goal once the robot is within some threshold of the current one.
-This threshold is set to a certain length based on the ROS path messages \cite{navmsgs}, which provide a list of coordinate points that the robot follows on the path to a goal.
-In this way, the robot's continuous motion is not hindered.
+(4) Each coordinate is evaluated using a cost function to determine a favorable replacement coordinate.
+We used a maximum $r$ value of 19 in all tests.
+This choice did not noticeably impact the overall computation speed of the program.
+(5) A replacement coordinate is set as the new $tp$ which is then used in the generation of the next $tp$.